 Think Together offers homework assistance, academic enrichment and many activities.
 The program runs until 6:00 p.m. daily.
-Please contact our Site Coordinator with any questions.
+Please contact our Site Coordinator at (909)418-7769 or at vanburenthinktogether.com with any questions.

 Title I Program

 This program emphasizes high standards for all students.
 By promoting early achievement, increasing parent involvement, continuous professional development and enhanced technology support for reading and math, the program will achieve its vision of developing students to become productive and responsible members of the community and achieve their maximum potential in academic and social areas.